Trust-KP/TRUST/Framework/draft/Trust_Framework_WIP.md

 **The temporal interval**: the separation between present action and future contribution.
 Credit exists only where this interval is non-zero.
 The presence of this interval introduces uncertainty, making the credibility basis necessary.

+The credibility basis of a credit relationship is not a fixed object transferred between participants.
+It is the activated credibility structure as interpreted within the system in which the credit relationship is formed.

+As a result, the same participant may support different credit relationships in different systems, depending on how their credibility is interpreted within each context.

 These components map onto the four dimensions of the framework:

 | Component | Dimension |